BISI

 Current developments and future applications

-At the moment the BISI is used in the Netherlands for MSFD evaluations and evaluation of seafloor integrity (D6) in particular, used as the indicator for D6C3 (assessing the spatial extent of adverse effects of physical disturbance) and used as one of the two indicators for D6C5 (assessing the overall habitat condition).
+At the moment the BISI (v3) is used in the Netherlands for MSFD assessments and evaluation of sea floor integrity (D6) in particular, used as one of three indicators for D6C5 (assessing the overall habitat condition), and informing D6C3 (assessing the spatial extent of adverse effects of physical disturbance).

-In the Netherlands the BISI has already been used for the quality status analyses of Habitat Directive habitat types (Article 17 reporting; background report available soon); H1110 (Permanently submersed sandbanks) and H1170 (Reefs) in particular.
-At the moment benthos monitoring programmes for HD areas covering other marine and estuarine habitat types (H1130, H1140, H1160) are being adjusted to application of the BISI for the future evaluations.
+In the Netherlands the BISI (v2) has already been used for the quality status analyses of Habitats Directive habitat types (Article 17 reporting); H1110 (Permanently submersed sandbanks) and H1170 (Reefs) in particular.
+At the moment a specific BISI to assess ‘Structure and Function’ under the Habitats Directive (BISIs&f according to v3) is in development for all marine HD habitat types (H1110, H1130, H1140, H1160, H1170), to be applied in 2024, to inform the HD Article 17 reporting in 2025.

 Of special interest is at the moment the application of BISIs at different spatial scales investigating effects of spatial variability and data density on BISI results and the impact of possible (sub)regional variation on the indicator, with regards to generic application.
 Also more small scale applications with more detailed information on habitat – and community variability and (known) pressure variability is foreseen.
 Test cases and their results will be presented here when available.

-Overview of BISI related protocols, asessment tools and reports
+Overview of BISI related protocols, assessment tools and reports

 • Wijnhoven, S. (2019a).
 Protocol Benthic Indicator Species Index (BISI): Protocol BISI for generic application (BISI v2), Version v311219 as an update of v181218.
 Ecoauthor Report Series 2019 – 05, Heinkenszand, the Netherlands.